xiyuansun/heterosis/inst/doc/README_STANDALONE.txt

   Open a Linux/Unix-based command line interface program (Terminal on Mac and Linux).
 Be sure that your current working directory is the root directory of this package.
+First, create the main makefile from one of the given makefiles:

+  $ cp Makefile_CPU Makefile

+  or,

+  $ cp Makefile_GPU Makefile

-Compile the regular C version with
+  Next, compile the regular C version with

-  $ make

-  or equivalently,

   $ make cpu

-  Either command creates the following files and directories:
+  This command creates the following files and directories:

   bin/
     mcmc